paycoreio/docs/docs/connectors/decta/index.md

 ![Edit Keys](images/edit-keys.png)

-The test key set will be marked by 'Test' label under the title in the common list.
+The test key set will be marked by 'Test' label under the title in the common list (the screenshot shows the correct toggle position to generate test keys).

 ![Keys](images/keys.png)